Manhattan T3-R Freeview Play 4K Smart Recorder Review

-If you’re looking for a slick, well-made PVR without any subscription ties, the T3-R perfectly fit that bill.
+The T3-R perfectly fits that bill.
 It’s particularly enticing if you want to upgrade your viewing experience but don’t feel the need to invest in a new TV (we can imagine it being partnered with long-serving plasma sets, which seemingly refuse to give up the ghost).

 Niggles are minor, but our principal caveat is the limited number of channels that can be recorded simultaneously – irksome, if you live in an area where the broadband speed isn’t conducive to care-free streaming.